 That’s what Jesus meant when he said, “Blessed are the peacemakers.”

-Where Jesus says, ‘I am leaving you with a gift – peace of mind and heart!
+‘I am leaving you with a gift – peace of mind and heart!
 And the peace I give isn’t fragile like the peace the world gives.
 So, don’t be troubled or afraid.”
-John 14:27.
-TLB
+John 14:27 TLB.

 Would you like to enjoy this kind of peace?
 The kind that only God can give us.
 Let’s read another promise, ‘He will keep in perfect peace all those who trust in Him, whose thoughts turn often to the Lord!
 Trust in the Lord God always, for in the Lord Jehovah is your everlasting strength.’
 Isaiah 26:3-4.